ckan/ckan-docker/README.md

 ## NGINX

 * The base Docker Compose configuration uses an NGINX image as the front-end (ie: reverse proxy).
 It includes HTTPS running on port number 443.
 A "self-signed" SSL certificate is generated beforehand and the server certificate and key files are included.
-The NGINX server_name directive and the CN field in the SSL certificate have been both ser to 'localhost'.
+The NGINX `server_name` directive and the `CN` field in the SSL certificate have been both set to 'localhost'.
 This should obviously not be used for production.

 ## Known Issues